MicrosoftDocs/power-automate-docs/articles/desktop-flows/dynamics365-scm-rpa.md

 1. From the Power Automate portal, navigate to My Flows then on Desktop Flows
 1. Click the fine print **Start free trial now**

-An alternative consists in logging in to Power Automate Desktop and clicking on the **Start free trial** button
+An alternative consists in logging in to Power Automate for desktop and clicking on the **Start free trial** button

 *Add a trial license for Power Automate unattended add-on to run processes in unattended mode*